High-Risk Pregnancy Program

 • Scheduling your first prenatal visit.

-• Health conditions that may affect each stage of your pregnancy and childbirth as well as those that could affect your overall well-being.
+• Health conditions that may affect each stage of your pregnancy and childbirth, as well as those that could affect your overall well-being.

 • Caring for yourself after your baby is born.